gunhanb/nmaINLA/cran-comments.md

 title: "cran-comments"
 output: html_document
 ---
+## Resubmission
+This is a resubmission.
+In this version I have replaced "http" with "https".

+## Resubmission
+This is a resubmission.
+In this version I have:

+* update the argument names basen on the INLA update.

 ## New submission
 This is a new submission, since I missed the deadline.
 In this version I have: